-DCFS receives approval to begin Disaster Supplemental Nutrition Assistance Program in eight parishes following Hurricane Francine
+DCFS receives approval to begin Disaster Supplemental Nutrition Assistance Program in eight parishes

 Latest Weather Blog

-DCFS receives approval to begin Disaster Supplemental Nutrition Assistance Program in eight parishes following Hurricane Francine
+DCFS receives approval to begin Disaster Supplemental Nutrition Assistance Program in eight parishes

 BATON ROUGE — DCFS has received approval to begin Disaster Supplemental Nutrition Assistance Program (DSNAP) operations for eight parishes.